The Ninety-Nines Museum of Women Pilots: Collections

-The museum is the only one in the world dedicated to female pilots (another museum focusing on women in aviation is International Women's Air & Space Museum in Cleveland, Ohio).
 Artifacts include historical papers, personal items, video and oral histories, photos, memorabilia and other notable artifacts from pioneering women aviators worldwide.
 The museum collection and exhibits provide insight into the role women pilots played in the development of aviation and their historical footprint.
 The museum is home to personal artifacts of Amelia Earhart and information about her pioneering aviation career.

-The museum is open Monday through Saturday, 9 AM to 5 PM.